Subscribed to Spotify Premium, but still tracked

 You can withdraw your consent to the use of cookies on the Spotify desktop app at any time.
 If you no longer wish to receive cookies, go to the Account Settings page and enable the opt-out of desktop cookies feature.
 When enabled, it blocks cookies from installing the Spotify desktop app on this computer. [...]
 Choosing to block cookies on the Spotify desktop application may harm your Spotify experience.

-This consent I never gave, so I could withdraw it (but it could harm my Spotify experience, without me knowing why).
-After further searching, you should not go to the “Account Settings” page, but to “Preferences”:
+So I could withdraw consent I never gave (though doing so might harm my Spotify experience, without my knowing why).
+After yet more digging, it turns out you should not go to the “Account Settings” page, but to “Preferences”:

 Spotify Mac Preferences

-And there, you need to scroll and then locate the “Show advanced settings”:
+And there, you have to scroll and find “Show advanced settings”:

 Scroll Spotify Mac Preferences

-Then scroll again to the base to discover, well hidden, “Confidentiality” and this “Dark Pattern"very beautiful:
+Then scroll again, all the way to the bottom, to find, well hidden, “Privacy” and this gem of a “Dark Pattern":

 Spotify Mac Privacy